Floyd Mayweather Jr. vs. Manny Pacquiao: Broadcasting

 As both Pacquiao and Mayweather had exclusive relationships with HBO and Showtime respectively, the telecast of the fight was a joint production between HBO World Championship Boxing and Showtime Championship Boxing.
 This marked the first collaboration between the two American premium television services since Lennox Lewis vs. Mike Tyson in 2002.
 It was executive produced and directed by Showtime's David Dinkins Jr. and Bob Dunphy and featured a mix of Showtime and HBO personalities.
 The lead ringside announcer for the fight was Jim Lampley (HBO) and he was joined by analysts, Al Bernstein (Showtime) and Roy Jones Jr. (HBO).
 Max Kellerman (HBO) and Jim Gray (Showtime) covered the locker rooms of Pacquiao and Mayweather, respectively.
 James Brown (Showtime) hosted the pay-per-view broadcast with Paulie Malignaggi (Showtime) and Lennox Lewis (HBO) serving as expert analysts at the host desk.
 Harold Lederman (HBO) and Steve Farhood (Showtime) were the unofficial scorers, and both fighters had their own personal ring announcer: Jimmy Lennon Jr. (Showtime) introduced Mayweather, while Michael Buffer (HBO) made the main ring announcements while introducing Pacquiao.

 The broadcast was, in most regions, distributed as a pay-per-view event.
 In the United States, the PPV cost was USD 89.95 (with an additional $10 charge for HD), a 40% increase over the PPV cost of Mayweather's 2013 fight against Canelo Álvarez.
 Rights to screen the fight in commercial venues such as bars and restaurants were administered by G&G Sports, with costs based upon venue size and other factors, reaching as high as $5,000 for a 257-seat establishment.
 Due to concerns that they may not have been able to recoup the cost of the PPV through cover charges and drink sales, some bars decided against screening the fight at all.
 Both HBO and Showtime aired encores of the fight the following Saturday, May 9, 2015.

-The two networks broadcast documentary specials focusing on the two fighters as part of the lead-up to the fight; Showtime produced the Mayweather-focused Inside Mayweather vs. Pacquiao—with three episodes focusing on Mayweather's preparations for the event and an epilogue which aired the week following the fight, while HBO aired a one-hour Pacquiao-focused Mayweather/Pacquiao: At Last, as well as encores of past Pacquiao fights.
+The two networks broadcast documentary specials focusing on the two fighters as part of the lead-up to the fight; Showtime produced the Mayweather-focused Inside Mayweather vs. Pacquiao—with three episodes focusing on Mayweather's preparations for the event and an epilogue which aired the week following the fight, while HBO aired a one-hour Pacquiao-focused Mayweather/Pacquiao: At Last, the thirty-minute analysis special Mayweather/Pacquiao: The Legends Speak, and encores of previous Pacquiao fights.
 CBS Sports Network (a sister to Showtime via CBS Corporation) also aired supplemental programming, including encores of Inside Mayweather vs. Pacquiao and past Mayweather fights, live coverage of the weigh-in, special broadcasts of The Doug Gottlieb Show and Boomer and Carton from Las Vegas, and coverage of the post-fight press conference.